tjr226/Sprint-Challenge--JavaScript/README.md

 - [ x ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ x ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ x ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

 - [ x ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
 - [ x ] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [ x ] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product